 sudo launchctl load /Libarary/LaunchDaemons/pc-mobility-print.plist

 For more information about starting and stopping the PaperCut services, check out our knowledge base article here.

 You’ll have to tell Windows users to run the Mobility Print client installer again.
 That’s because when the Mobility Print server is configured as a standalone system, the Windows Mobility Print installer doesn’t create an authentication token.
 Running the installer again creates the necessary token, and will allow the user to print.

 Not having an authentication token means that users won’t be able to successfully submit print jobs, so this part is important!

-If you’re using cloud print to enable your users to print from home and release to the printer when they get back in the office, increase the timeout limit for held jobs in PaperCut
+If you’re using Cloud Print to enable your users to print from home and release to the printer when they get back in the office, increase the timeout limit for held jobs in PaperCut.

-If you want people to print from home and release the next day when they get in the office, you may want to consider extending the default time to enable this workflow - otherwise, your jobs might not be waiting for you when you get to the office to release them!
+If you want people to print from home and release the next day when they get in the office, you might want to consider extending the default time to enable this workflow - otherwise, your jobs might not be waiting for you when you get to the office to release them!
 You can check out our knowledge base article here for more information.

 For extra granularity in deploying your printers, check out Print Deploy!